 - meeting, and the name and phone number of the person available to respond to requests for information about the meeting. - iii.
 The place of the input meeting is the place from which the communication originates or where public access is provided to the discussion. - iv.
 The MPO shall make promptly available to the public, in a place easily accessible to the public, the transcript, electronic recording, or minutes of the discussion and will include a statement explaining why a public input meeting in person was impossible or impractical. - c.
 Should in person meetings be held, at least one (1) public input session will be in an area identified as being a low-income or minority neighborhood. - d.
 All in person meetings will be held in accessible facilities. - e.
-Information may be presented by INRCOG staff, the Iowa DOT, member cities, Black Hawk County, and MET Transit. - f.
-The TIP content and notices for public input sessions will be advertised through local media sources.
+Information may be presented by INRCOG staff, the lowa DOT, member cities, Black Hawk County, and MET Transit. - The TIP content and notices for public input sessions will be advertised through local media sources.
 Notices may be posted at governmental offices, public libraries, post offices, on transit buses, at INRCOG, and on the INRCOG website and Facebook page.
 Notices may also be sent to organizations serving traditionally underserved populations. - g.
-Any person with special communication or accommodation needs (i.e., sight, reading, or language barriers, request for online or phone participation, etc.) can contact the MPO (minimum 48 hours prior to the meeting) and arrangements will be made.
+Any person with sight, reading, or language barriers may contact the MPO (minimum 48 hours prior to a session) and arrangements will be made for accommodation.